caarlos0/version_exporter/README.md

 # version_exporter

-Exports the expiration time of your domains as prometheus metrics.
+Exports versions of Github projects as prometheus metrics, with contraint version, from a config file, and latest version, fetched from Github, as labels.

 ## Running